Olivia Shackelford

 Did your identity impact your study abroad experience?

 Not in the slightest.
-As I said, London is such a diverse place where so many people from many walks of life.
+As I said, London is such a multicultural place where so many people from many walks of life.
 People are going to love your American accent and ask you so many questions.

 Share a story about a time you experienced cultural immersion.